ddhira123/Stop-Words-List/README.md

 ## How to Contribute?
 [`^ back to top ^`](#)

-There are 2 ways to contribute in this repo:
+There are 3 ways to contribute in this repo:

 - Add new stop words list file.
 - Edit and do some improvements to existing stop words list.
+- Enhance the python script `parser.py` so it can sort the words for all languages based on the respective language dictionary.

 Here are the steps to contribute to this repo: